aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 ## End-to-end network slicing

-   An end-to-end network slice, such as a 5G network slice {{TS.28.530-3GPP}} may span multiple technological and administrative domains.
-According to
+   In an end-to-end network slicing scenario such as 5G network slicing
-{{?I-D.ietf-teas-ietf-network-slices}}, IETF network slice provides the required connectivity between different entities of an end-to-end network slice, with a specific commitment.
-An IETF network slice may be composed of network slices from underlying network domains that include OTN, in a combination of hierarchical (recursive) or sequential (stitched) manner.
-In this case, an OTN slice is essentially a realization of an IETF network slice in OTN network domains.
+   {{TS.28.530-3GPP}}, an IETF network slice {{?I-D.ietf-teas-ietf-network-slices}}
+   provides the required connectivity between different entities in RAN and CN segments of an end-to-end network slice, with a specific performance commitment.An IETF network slice could be composed of network slices from multiple technological and adminstrative domains.
+For OTN network domains, an IETF network slice may be realized by means of slicing OTN network resources, e.g. ODU time slots, to achieve desired performance commitments.

-[refer to the example of 5G network slicing in the mid-haul from https://datatracker.ietf.org/doc/html/draft-rokui-5g-transport-slice-00]

 # Framework for OTN slicing

-   An OTN slice is a collection of OTN network resources that are used to establish a logically dedicated OTN virtual network over one or more OTN network domains.

-   In a single-domain OTN network, the scope of an OTN slice is between the access link endpoints of corresponding OTN devices.
-For multi-domain OTN networks, an end-to-end OTN slice may consist of multiple OTN segment slices, one for each domain, and an OTN segment slice may terminate at an inter-domain OTN link.
+   An OTN slice is an OTN virtual network topology connecting a number of OTN endpoints using a set of shared or dedicated OTN network resources to satisfy specific service level objectives (SLOs).
+An OTN slice may include multiple endpoints, each of which may be associated with a set of physical or logical resources, e.g. optical port or time slots, at the access link termination point (TP) of an OTN network domain.
+For multi-domain OTN networks, an OTN slice may be realized by multiple OTN segment slices and the endpoints of a segment slice may be associated with physical or logical resources at corresponding inter-domain link termination points.
-   [rewording: OTN slice includes access links (In IETF NS draft it is using "endpoint" but it refers to UNI client.
-Check with transport NBI design team]

-   An OTN slice may be preconfigured and activated by the management plane, or be dynamically provisioned by a higher layer slice controller, e.g. an IETF network slice controller, based on the traffic demand at the data layer.
+   OTN slices may be preconfigured by the management plane and presented to the client via the northbound interface (NBI), or they may be dynamically provisioned by a higher layer slice controller, e.g. an IETF network slice controller (IETF NSC) through the NBI.

    An OTN slice controller (OTN-SC) is a logical function responsible for the life-cycle management of OTN slices instantiated within the corresponding OTN network domains.
-The OTN-SC provides interfaces at its north bound to allow a higher-layer slice controller or orchestrator to configure OTN slices.
-The logical function within the OTN-SC is responsible for translating OTN slice configurations received from the north bound into concrete slice realization configurations sent to the network controller at the south bound.
+The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller or an orchestrator to configure OTN slices with OTN-specific network resources.
+The logical function within the OTN-SC is responsible for translating OTN slice configurations received into concrete slice

-\[TODO: Describe technology-agnostic vs. technology-specific use cases and the use case for IETF network slice controller.
-Reference ietf-network-slice w.r.t. the technology-agnostic use cases.]
-   OTN-SC NBI is technology specific.

-   The OTN slice realization configurations may be in the form of a TE topology configuration as defined by the TE topology model {{!RFC8795}}, or a set of TE tunnel configurations as defined by the TE Tunnel model
-   {{!I-D.ietf-teas-yang-te}} at the MPI (MDSC-to-PNC Interface) in the ACTN framework {{?RFC8453}}.
-An Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.
+   realization which can be understood and provisioned by the network
+   controller at the south bound.

+   OTN-SC NBI is technology-specific, while the IETF NSC-NBI is technology- agnostic.
+An IETF NSC may translate its customer's technology-agnostic slice request into an OTN slice request and utilize the OTN-SC NBI to realize and IETF network slice, or alternatively, it may translate the slicing request into connection provisioning commands and communication directly with the underlying network controller to realize the slice.

    {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.